jonathanpotter/k8s-mini-lab/README.md

 ```

 ## Exercise 5 - Create a Deployment
 Pods can fail.
-If they do, they will not recover themselves; however, CaaS will automatically recover from a Pod failure using a Deployment controller object.
-With a Deployment, you declaratively specify your desired state, and CaaS will continually monitor current state and make changes as needed to maintain your desired state.
+If they do, they will not recover themselves; however, K8S will automatically recover from a Pod failure using a Deployment controller object.
+With a Deployment, you declaratively specify your desired state, and K8S will continually monitor current state and make changes as needed to maintain your desired state.

 Review the `deployment.yaml` manifest file.

-Again, in the `metadata` section, edit the Deployment's `name` value and the `app` label value to something unique by replacing `glits` with your CDSID.
+Again, in the `metadata` section, edit the Deployment's `name` value and the `app` label value to something unique by replacing `lab` with your ID.
 For example, I use `name: jpotte46-deployment` and `jpotte46-app`.
-Also, in the `spec` section, edit the values of `selector.matchLabels.app` and `template.metadata.labels.app` replace `glits` with your CDSID. **Save the file.**
+Also, in the `spec` section, edit the values of `selector.matchLabels.app` and `template.metadata.labels.app` replace `lab` with your ID. **Save the file.**

 ```
 # Create the deployment